sentience/kevinyank.com/_posts/2022-05-10-web-directions-hover-2022-day-2.md

 Subgrid is a feature designed to solve the problem you see here: nested grid cells that need to line up with each other.

-{% include figure src="/assets/images/blog/web-directions-hover-2022-day-2/subgrid-use-case.png" alt="A grid of cards, each with three sections that divide the card into title/body/footer sections.
-The sections of adjacent cards all line up with each other in a visually pleasing way, except for the second card which has more content in its footer, causing that footer to occupy more vertical space, pushing it out of alignment with the implicit grid that otherwise exist across cards" caption="The second card's footer content pushes it out of alignment with the visible grid" %}
+{% render figure, src: "/assets/images/blog/web-directions-hover-2022-day-2/subgrid-use-case.png", alt: "A grid of cards, each with three sections that divide the card into title/body/footer sections.
+The sections of adjacent cards all line up with each other in a visually pleasing way, except for the second card which has more content in its footer, causing that footer to occupy more vertical space, pushing it out of alignment with the implicit grid that otherwise exist across cards", caption: "The second card's footer content pushes it out of alignment with the visible grid" %}

 With basic CSS Grid, only direct children become grid items in a container with `display: grid`.
 Therefore nested elements can’t participate in the grid’s layout.